NFL Divisional Round Preview: Four matchups that will decide conference championships

 The 49ers come into this game having just ended Philadelphia’s dynasty dreams with a 23-19 victory that showcased everything Kyle Shanahan’s offense does well.
 Brock Purdy’s game-winning touchdown pass to Christian McCaffrey demonstrated the kind of timing and precision that makes San Francisco’s scheme so difficult to defend.
 The play required Purdy to read a defensive rotation mid-drop and adjust his target accordingly, the type of mental processing that defines elite quarterback play.
 McCaffrey finished with 147 scrimmage yards, and his presence transforms San Francisco from a good offense into a great one.

 Seattle’s bye week came at a crucial time.
 Geno Smith had been dealing with a nagging ankle injury that limited his mobility in the final weeks of the regular season, and the extra rest should have him at full strength for what promises to be a physical game.
 The Seahawks won the NFC West on the strength of their home-field advantage at Lumen Field, where they went 8-1 this season.
-The 12th Man factor cannot be overstated, with Seattle’s crowd noise generating communication problems for opposing offenses that lead to false starts and botched plays.
+Visiting teams committed 47 pre-snap penalties at Lumen Field this season per Pro Football Reference, 11 more than at any other NFL venue, a direct product of crowd noise generating communication breakdowns.

 Lumen Field filled with Seahawks fans waving 12th Man flags

 The chess match between Shanahan and Seattle defensive coordinator Clint Hurtt will determine this game’s outcome.
 Shanahan’s motion-heavy offense creates mismatches through pre-snap movement, but Seattle’s linebackers have shown excellent discipline in maintaining their assignments this season.
-The Seahawks allowed the fewest explosive plays (passes of 20+ yards or runs of 15+ yards) to any team during the regular season, which could force San Francisco into the kind of methodical, time-consuming drives that play into Seattle’s ball-control preferences.
+The Seahawks allowed the fewest explosive plays (passes of 20+ yards or runs of 15+ yards) to any team during the regular season, per ESPN Stats & Info, a defensive identity that forces San Francisco into the kind of methodical, time-consuming drives that play into Seattle’s ball-control preferences.

 Sunday’s early game presents a fascinating generational contrast.
 The Houston Texans, led by second-year quarterback C.J.
 Stroud, face the New England Patriots and their rookie signal-caller Drake Maye.
 Both franchises have undergone dramatic transformations in recent years, with Houston’s rebuild happening faster than anyone anticipated and New England’s post-Brady era finally showing signs of life.